Applying Gromov's Amenable Localization to Geodesic Flows

-Let $\mathcal D$ stand for the Poincar\'{e} Duality operator (over the coefficient ring $\R$ of real numbers or over the ring $\Z$ of integers) on an oriented manifold with boundary.
-For each tranversally generic metric $g$ on $M$, we introduce the \emph{localized} Poincar\'{e} Duality linear operators:
+Let $\mathcal D$ stand for the Poincar\'{e} Duality operator (over the coefficient rings $\R$ or $\Z$) on an oriented manifold with boundary.
+For each tranversally generic metric $g$ on $M$, we introduce two {\sf localized} Poincar\'{e} Duality linear operators:

 where $i^\ast_{\mathsf{loc}}$ are the natural homomorphisms in the cohomology, induced by the corresponding embeddings of spaces.